-Politics in Theory and Practice is a political blog run by two students that analyzes international relations and American politics.
+Politics in Theory and Practice is a political blog that analyzes international relations and American politics.
 We cover everything from current events to political science theory to abstract political philosophy.
 We started this blog on February 14, 2016, and have been posting regularly ever since.

 This blog is primarily written by both Sam and Evan, but it will also feature guest contributors to keep the content fresh and provide a broader range of views and analysis.